ACC 305 Week

 Judgment Case 3-5 You recently joined the internal auditing department of Marcus Clothing Corporation.
 As one of your first assignments, you are examining a balance sheet prepared by a staff accountant.
 MARCUS CLOTHING CORPORATION Balance Sheet At December 31, 2011 Assets Current assets: cash $137,000 Accounts receivable, net 80,000 Note receivable 53,000 Inventories 240,000 Investments 66,000 Total current assets 576,000 Other assets: Land $200,000 Equipment, net 320,000 prepaid expenses 27,000 patent Total other assets 569,000 Total assets $1,145,000 Liabilities and Share holders’ Equity current liabilities: Accounts payable $125,000 Salaries payable 32,000 Total current liabilities 157,000 long – term liabilities : Note payable $100,000 Bonds payable 300,000 Interest payable 20,000 long term liabilities 420,000 Shareholders’ equity: Common stock 500,000 retained earnings 68,000 Total shareholders’ equity 568,000 Total liabilities and shareholders’ equity $1,145,000

-In the course of your examination you uncover the following information pertaining to the balance sheet:
+of your examination you uncover the following information pertaining to the

-The company rents its facilities.
-The land that appears in the statement is being held for future sale.
+rents its facilities.
+The land that appears in the statement is being held for

 Required: